Jaganam/FounderTaskCleaner/README.md

 The output will look like this:

 Fundraising
-- Call with sam
+- Call with Sam
-- Send email to samir
+- Send email to Samir

 Ops
-- Organize airtable
+- Organize Airtable
-- Organize airtable tags
+- Organize Airtable tags

 Product
 - Review product feedback